kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 LWS already supports third-party gang schedulers through [KEP-407][kep407].
 Kubernetes 1.37 provides an upstream Workload and PodGroup contract and standard controller-integration guidance.
-LWS should use that contract rather than maintain a parallel, LWS-specific representation.
+LWS should use that contract rather than maintain a parallel runtime representation.
+The LWS-owned user API is a versioned adapter into that contract, not a second scheduling protocol.

 ### Goals